usnistgov/800-63-3/sp800-63a/sec4_ial.md

 ### <a name="ial3-requirements"></a> 4.5.
 Identity Assurance Level 3

 IAL3 adds additional rigor to the steps required at IAL2, to include providing further evidence of superior strength, and is subjected to additional and specific processes, including the use of biometrics, to further protect the identity and RP from impersonation, fraud, or other significantly harmful damages.
+Biometrics are used to detect fraudulent enrollments, duplicate enrollments, and as a mechanism to re-establish binding to a credential.
 In addition, identity proofing at IAL3 is performed in-person.
 See [Section 5.3.3](#vip) for more details.
 A CSP MAY exceed these requirements.

 #### 4.5.1.
 Resolution Requirements